gablaxian/gablaxian_jekyll/source/_posts/articles/creating-a-game-with-javascript/2014-02-24-animation.md

 It’s commonly called ‘Frame Rate Independence’.
 I don’t think there’s an acronym.
 For once.
 It’s one of the most important parts in our game as there are a great many game objects which will animate slower than the main loop.

 The maths and code behind it is fairly simple.
 Our main loop is running at 60fps: 60 frames in one second.
-That’s 1000 / 60, so 16.6 recurring milliseconds per frame.
+That’s 1000 / 60, or 16.6 recurring milliseconds per frame.
 To demonstrate, we’ll get Link running at 16fps.
 To do that, give Link two more properties:

 {% highlight js %}

 player.fps = 16;
-player.animationUpdateTime = 1 / player.fps;
+player.animationUpdateTime = 1000 / player.fps;

 {% endhighlight %}